aMOPel/fomu-trng/README.md

   run           collect <size> bytes using <mode> and dump to stdout or stream to <file>
 ```

-These commands just wrap other cli commands and/or add a convinience wrapper.
+These commands just wrap other cli commands and/or add convinience.
-You can uses this functionality also like this:
+You can get the same or similar results like this:

 ```sh
 # trng_build